Q: Business Grants and Loans in Illinois: Funding for Your Illinois Business

 Loan or Grant title: Revolving Loan Fund

-The Illinois Valley Community Development Organization created the Revolving Loan Fund in 2000 in order to provide support and improve economic development in the Illinois Valley and across Josephine County.
+The Illinois Valley Community Development Organization created the Revolving Loan Fund in 2000 to improve economic development in the Illinois Valley and across Josephine County.
 Through this financing opportunity, startups and traditional businesses looking to expand may be eligible to apply for a loan of up to $25,000.

 Department or Agency: Southeastern Illinois Regional Planning and Development Commission (SIRP-DC)